Brenham Banner-Press: Brenham Banner Press

 The paper was renamed The Brenham Banner-Press in 1926 and stopped publishing weekly editions.
 In 1959, publisher Tom Whitehead Sr. was president of the Texas Press Association.
 The Brenham Banner Press moved to its current location in 1984 after a period of steady growth; they had occupied their previous location since 1900.
-The paper is currently owned by Hartman Newspapers, LP, and Derek Hall is the current publisher.
+Hartman Newspapers, a partnership led by Fred Hartman, sold the paper in 2025 to South Texas News, Inc., a company owned by Albert Reynolds.

 Content

 The Brenham Banner-Press covers "the latest breaking news, sports, social and community events" in both print and online editions.
 They also publish letters to the editor, local obituaries, the advice column "Dear Abby," and local classifieds.
 The front page most often contains local news headlines accompanied by pictures; the national news headlines are often located a few pages into the paper.
 Every year, the paper hosts the Reader's Choice Awards, asking readers to choose their favorite local business in categories ranging from Favorite Restaurant, to Favorite Auto Shop.
-In September 2016, the paper discontinued their Monday edition; they currently publish on Tuesday through Friday, and on Sunday.
+In September 2016, the paper discontinued their Monday edition; they currently publish three days a week, on Tuesday, Thursday and on Sunday.